Can international students apply for a loan?

 Eligibility requirements for international student loans

 Every private lender sets its own eligibility requirements for private student loans.
 Most, however, require that you’re enrolled in a qualifying college or university at least half-time.
-They’ll also ask for documentation that shows proof of enrollment, an active visa, and your recent high school or undergraduate degree transcript.
+They’ll also ask for documentation that shows proof of enrollment, an active visa and your recent high school or undergraduate degree transcript.

 Many lenders also require that international students apply with a cosigner who lives in the U.S. A cosigner is an adult who applies for the student loan with you and is equally responsible for the loan.
 If you miss payments, the lender will ask your cosigner to pay.